-Tapestry CommissionsThis Stewart Tapestries page covers the basic information about my commission process and rates. for questions and further information.
+Tapestry CommissionsThis Stewart Tapestries page covers the basic information about my process and rates if you want to commission a tapestry from me. for questions and further information.

 The most frequent questions asked about tapestries are, "How long does it take to weave, and how much does it cost?" with the general thinking that smaller works are cheaper simply because of size.
 That is not always the case.
 Many smaller tapestries will have just as many hours of weaving time as their larger counterparts.
 Each piece is different.